harvic3/nodetskeleton/README.md

 As you can see this makes it easy to manage the `injection of dependencies` without the need to use `sophisticated libraries` that add more complexity to our applications.

-But if you prefer or definitely your project need a library, you can use something like `awilix` or `inversifyJs`.
+But if you prefer or definitely your project need a library, you can use something like `awilix`, `inversifyJs` or `typedi`.

 **[⬆ back to the past](#table-of-contents)**